Welko/rtvis-webgpu-tutorial/README.md

 }
 ```

 **Important!** In order for our buffer to be copied, it must contain the flag `GPUBufferUsage.COPY_SRC`.
-So now it will contain the following: `usage: GPUBufferUsage.STORAGE | GPUBufferUsage.COPY_SRC`.
+So we'll now update its usage to contain the following: `usage: GPUBufferUsage.STORAGE | GPUBufferUsage.COPY_SRC`.

 The last thing left to do is print our data on the console!